diditaji/network-auto/README.md

 <h2>How to use</h2>
 <p>First step, you must change the username which you will be used for login to each switch inside net-auto.py.
 <p>username = 'xxxxxx'
 <p>Then, fill ipaddress.txt with list of IP Address of your switch, save it.
-Please make sure you have pyhton library installed : netmiko, pandas and docx
+Please make sure you have pyhton library installed : netmiko, pandas and python-docx